 Step 5: Knead the dough

-Stretch a small piece of dough between your fingers.
-If the dough can stretch without tearing, creating a windowpane-like effect where you can see light through it, it's perfectly kneaded and ready for the next steps.
+Take a small piece of dough and gently stretch it between your fingers.
+If it stretches without tearing and you can see light through it, the dough is ready and perfectly kneaded!

-However, if the dough tears easily before reaching this stage, it needs more kneading to develop its gluten structure.
-On the other hand, if it's tough and difficult to stretch, it might be over-kneaded.
-In that case, let it rest covered for about 30 minutes to relax the gluten and make it more pliable for shaping.
+On the other hand, if it’s tough and hard to stretch, it might be over-kneaded.
+In that case, cover it and let it rest for about 30 minutes to relax and become easier to work with.

 Step 7: First rise (Proof the dough)